 - A daily Item Priority feed of the changes in status of priority items in a specified campaign.

 - Marketing API – Returns products, which lets shoppers discover new products and assists shoppers with deciding which product to purchase.

 - (Limited Release) Marketplace Insights API - Returns the sales history of items sold on eBay.

-- Offer API – Lets Partners place bids on behalf of a buyer on auction items and retrieve the bidding details for an auction where the buyer has placed a bid.
+- (Limited Release) Offer API – Lets Partners place bids on behalf of a buyer on auction items and retrieve the bidding details for an auction where the buyer has placed a bid.

-- Order API – Lets both eBay guests and eBay members pay for items and view their purchase order details.
-Supports guest payment flows that do not require the Partner to be CPI complaint.
+- (Limited Release) Order API – Lets both eBay guests and eBay members pay for items and view their purchase order details.
+The payment flows for guest and member are different.
+For details, see payment flows.
 It also provides the ability to apply a coupon to the order and track the delivery of the order.
 For eBay member checkouts, you can use the Post Order API for returns and cancellations.
 See Handling post order tasks for details.

 The graphic below shows how the Buy APIs can be used together in a buying flow.